Asynchronous Reconfiguration with Byzantine Failures: Proof of correctness of

-\myparagraph{{\DBLA} liveness.}
+\subsection{Liveness}

 \begin{lemma}[History Convergence] Local histories of all correct processes will eventually become identical. \end{lemma} \begin{proof} Let $p$ and $q$ be any two forever-correct processes\footnote{ If either $p$ or $q$ eventually halts or becomes Byzantine, their local histories are not required to converge. }.
 Suppose, for contradiction, that the local histories of $p$ and $q$ have diverged at some point and will never converge again.
 Recall that correct processes only adopt verifiable histories, and that we require the total number of verifiable histories to be finite.
-Therefore, there is some configuration $h_p$, which is the the {\thighest} configuration ever adopted by $p$, and some configuration $h_q$ which is the the {\thighest} configuration ever adopted by $q$.
-Since all verifiable configurations are required to be comparable, and we assume that $h_p \neq h_q$, one of them must be {\thigher} than the other.
+Therefore, there is some history $h_p$, which is the the largest history ever adopted by $p$, and some history $h_q$ which is the the largest history ever adopted by $q$.
+Since all verifiable histories are required to be related by containment, and we assume that $h_p \neq h_q$, one of them must be a subset of the other.
 Without loss of generality, suppose that $h_p \subset h_q$.
-Since $q$ had to deliver $h_q$ through reliable broadcast (unless $h_q$ is the initial history), and $q$ remains correct forever, $p$ will eventually deliver $h_q$ as well, and will adopt it.
-A contradiction. \end{proof}
+Since $q$ had to deliver $h_q$ through reliable broadcast (unless $h_q$ is the initial history) and $q$ remains correct forever, $p$ will eventually deliver $h_q$ as well, and will adopt it. \needsrev{Hence, $h_p$ is not the largest history ever adopted by $p$.} A contradiction. \end{proof}

 Next, we introduce an important definition, which we will use throughout the rest of the proofs. \begin{definition}[Maximal installed configuration] In a given infinite execution, a \emph{maximal installed configuration} is a configuration that eventually becomes installed and never becomes superseded. \end{definition}